 Open the full Ask Rio Times →

-Brazilian football is heading into a scheduling trap of its own making, and the squeeze is now close enough to measure.
+Brazilian football is heading into a scheduling trap that our reporting has shown was entirely foreseeable, and the squeeze is now close enough to measure.
 Six of the country’s biggest clubs reach the knockout rounds of South America’s premier club competition in August.

 The trouble is timing.
 Many of the players who will decide those ties are currently at the World Cup, and the gap between the two commitments is dangerously thin.